ggcarrots/django-carrots/source/python_quickstart.rst

         On Unix, GNU readline is used if enabled.
 The prompt string, if given, is printed without a trailing newline before reading.
     <BLANKLINE>

-:func:`input` will be used to load data from the user.
-As we read in the description, it reads the
+We will use :func:`input` to load data from the user.
+As we read in the description, :func:`input` reads the
 string:

 .. code::